PACKAGE LEAFLET: INFORMATION FOR THE USER

 Consult your doctor or pharmacist before starting to take Daylette.

-In some situations, you should have special care while using Daylette or any other combined hormonal contraceptive, and you may need to have regular check-ups.
-If you have any of the following conditions, inform your doctor before using Daylette.
-If the condition develops or worsens while you are using Daylette, also inform your doctor:
+In some situations, you should be particularly careful while using Daylette or any other combined hormonal contraceptive, and your doctor may need to perform regular checks on you.
+If any of the following conditions apply to you, you should inform your doctor before using Daylette.
+If the condition develops or worsens while you are using Daylette, you should also inform your doctor:

 Consult your doctor before taking Daylette.